mosharky/GroundedOrigins/.github/wiki/beach_crab.md

 # **Pincers**
-**Description**: _"Melee weapons are half as effective because you have pincers instead of hands.
+_"Melee weapons are half as effective because you have pincers instead of hands.
 You deal more damage with your pincers."_

 **Ability 1**:
 - Value of 6 added to attack damage (default is 2)